kboyd/Roc/README.md

 convenient location and include it in your classpath.
 You can browse the documentation by extracting it from the JAR or by viewing the [latest version on GitHub](http://kboyd.github.io/Roc/javadoc/).

+The JAR also contains the command-line interface which can be run like
+this:

+    java -jar roc-0.1.0.jar --help

 Contact